-- To study, review and put into practice both the “tried and tested” techniques and the latest concepts in the field of international management.
+- To study, review, and put into practice both the “tried and tested” techniques and the latest concepts in the field of international management.

-- To develop critical awareness of the global business environment and the relevant tools required to make a business or organisation successful in an increasingly competitive world.
+- To develop a critical awareness of the global business environment and the relevant tools required to make a business or organisation successful in an increasingly competitive world.

 - To develop students’ ability to critically evaluate a range of management issues and offer viable solutions to problems.

 - To provide students with an understanding of methods and techniques that they can effectively apply both in a multinational company setting and an SME environment.

 - To develop international managers, skilled in interpersonal and cross-cultural communications, and equipped with up-to-date knowledge on international management.

 - To create a global and strategic mindset and to develop sensitivity to learning from other cultures.